See us on the road!

 Doctor of Ministry Office

 We travel the country seeking to connect with those interested in studies with us.
-Since January 2013, our esteemed faculty-mentors, staff, students and alumni have already been to: Hampton, VA; Chicago, IL; St. Paul, MN and FL!
+Since June 2013, our esteemed faculty-mentors, staff, students and alumni have already been to: Hampton, VA; Chicago, IL; St. Paul, MN; Long Beach, CA and Baltimore, MD!
 Here is where you can find us next,

 |DATE||LOCATION||EVENT||WHO WILL BE THERE?|